Armed Forces of the Democratic Republic of the Congo: Air Force

 All military aircraft in the DRC are operated by the Air Force.
 In 2007, Jane's World Air Forces stated that the Air Force had an estimated strength of 1,800 personnel and is organised into two Air Groups.
-These Groups command five wings and nine squadrons, of which not all are operational.
+These groups command five wings and nine squadrons, of which not all are operational.
 1 Air Group is located at Kinshasa and consists of Liaison Wing, Training Wing and Logistical Wing and has a strength of five squadrons.
 2 Tactical Air Group is located at Kaminia and consists of Pursuit and Attack Wing and Tactical Transport Wing and has a strength of four squadrons.
 Foreign private military companies have reportedly been contracted to provide the DRC's aerial reconnaissance capability using small propeller aircraft fitted with sophisticated equipment.
 Jane's states that National Air Force of Angola fighter aircraft would be made available to defend Kinshasa if it came under attack.

 Like the other services, the Congolese Air Force is not capable of carrying out its responsibilities.
 Few of the Air Force's aircraft are currently flyable or capable of being restored to service and it is unclear whether the Air Force is capable of maintaining even unsophisticated aircraft.
-Moreover, Jane's stated that the Air Force's Ecole de Pilotage is 'in near total disarray' though Belgium has offered to restart the Air Force's pilot training program.
+Moreover, Jane's stated that the Air Force's Ecole de Pilotage is 'in near total disarray'.

-In 2018 the IISS estimated that the Air Force numbered 2250 (p457); the 2020 edition carried the same number, unchanged.

-The IISS Military Balance 2021 said the Air Force had four Su-25s; four transport aircraft, including 2 B727s; 7 Mil Mi-24s; and three transport helicopters, with a strength of 2,550 (p.461).